damassi/isomorphic-relay-app/relay-modern-found/README.md

-Example lib demonstrating how to mount an Isomorphic Relay Modern app on top of Express, including hot reloading on the client.
+Example lib demonstrating how to mount an Isomorphic Relay Modern app on top of Express and [`found-relay`](https://github.com/4Catalyzer/found-relay) router, including hot reloading on the client.
 Connects to Artsy's [GraphQL server](https://github.com/artsy/metaphysics).

 ### Setup